15 Best Instant Messaging Apps for Businesses in 2026

 9. Discord - Best for Creative and Community Teams

-Discord is not a business tool.
+Discord (Rock vs Discord) is not a business tool.
 There is no SSO, no compliance, no admin dashboard worth mentioning.
 But for creative teams, developer communities, and startups that do not need those things, it is hard to beat.
 Voice channels let people drop in and out of conversations without scheduling anything.

 Best Open-Source Instant Messaging Apps